amitjavilaventura/amitjavilaventura/README.md

 ### Hi there 👋

-My name is Adrià Mitjavila, a biotechnologist living around computers and seeking for a PhD student in Computational Biology.
+My name is Adrià Mitjavila, a biotechnologist living around computers.

 I am currently working in an Epigenetics group, focussing my effots in omics analyses in support to experimental research and in mainly computational projects related to the goals of the group.
 I am looking forward to learn some programming, specially in R and Pyhton.